-Presidential nominating conventions remind us Hollywood’s political face hard to read
+The onset of the presidential nominating conventions reminds us that Hollywood’s political face is as hard to read as ever.

 To Republicans, show business is a liberal bastion, but today, as in the past, the true “owners” are solidly conservative.
 I would not want to try and raise Obama money from Rupert Murdoch, John Malone, Philip Anschutz or Sumner Redstone, or even from former CEOs like Harry Sloan and Terry Semel.